 What Are Custom Fields & Why Make Them Searchable?

-A lot of must-have WordPress plugins and themes also use custom fields to store important information.
+A lot of must-have WordPress plugins and themes also use multiple custom fields to store important information.
 For example, All in One SEO uses custom fields to store SEO data.

 If you are using WooCommerce, then some of your custom product attributes may also be classed as custom fields.